rchavarria/new-jekyll-blog/README.md

 - [x] RSS button, with link to `/feed.xml` file
 - [x] Fix image links.
 It seems (/images/...) doesn't work.
 Review all posts from notes
 - [x] Favicon
+- [x] On the index page, show date instead of just numbers

 # Help